mjjohnson94/mjjohnson94.github.io/README.md

 paperClip utilises the VADAR Sentiment Analysis Python libarary, extracting tweets via the Twitter Api which is powered by a Flask application.
 VADAR sentiment categorises textual data into sentiment categories: Positive, Negative & Neutral.

 Although this library is synonymous in the field of machine learning language processeing, it is important to note its limitations which include the modelling's susceptability to sarcasm, jargon & the general variance of human dialect & language.
-At this stage, machine's are unable to 100% accurately understand human emotion from text, however this technology continues to be developed.
+At this stage, machine's are unable to 100% accurately understand human emotion from text, however technology continues to be developed in this field leading the way for increased accuracy with respects to future Machine Leanring sentiment analysis tools.

 _____________

+If you wish, please clone the directory and run the application via entering your favourite brand or product into the landing page of the application, which in turn will generate a dashboard containing key metrics on that particular subject.